Last Generation Theology: Dennis Priebe

 Dennis Priebe is a recent supporter of Last Generation Theology and has published Face-to-Face With the Real Gospel in 1986.
 Priebe also publishes articles on his website supporting Last Generation Theology.

 Larry Kirkpatrick

 Larry Kirkpatrick has been publishing on the internet since 1997.
 In 2005, Kirkpatrick's book, Cleanse and Close: Last Generation Theology in 14 Points packaged the concepts that had been developing since the mid 19th century, and identified them as Last Generation Theology.

 Kevin Paulson

 Kevin D. Paulson, Adventist evangelist and author, is a supporter of Last Generation Theology.
 Paulson also points out Elder Ted Wilson's use of key LGT phrases and quotations, signalling what he sees as a shift in the General Conference leadership in favor of LGT.

 Other supporters

 Other prominent supporters of Last Generation Theology include Carl Martin and Dwayne Lemon.

-Recently, certain young people, have been promoters of this theology such as Diamond Garcia.
+Recently, certain young people, have been promoters of this theology such as Diamond Garcia, Armin Kritzinger, and James Bowen.
 Advocating that through Christ we can and will obtain total victory over sin.